Medication Summary

 The piperacillin-tazobactam combination includes an antipseudomonal penicillin plus beta-lactamase inhibitor.
 It inhibits biosynthesis of cell wall mucopeptide and is effective during the stage of active multiplication.

-Ticarcillin and clavulanate potassium (Ticar)
+Ticarcillin and clavulanate potassium

 The ticarcillin-clavulanate combination inhibits the biosynthesis of cell wall mucopeptide and is effective during the stage of active growth.
 It has antipseudomonal penicillin plus a beta-lactamase inhibitor that provides coverage against most gram-positive, gram-negative, and anaerobic organisms.

-Penicillin VK (Beepen-VK, Pen-Vee K)
+Penicillin VK

-Penicillin V is a first-line antibiotic choice.
+Penicillin V potassium is a first-line antibiotic choice.
 It inhibits biosynthesis of cell wall mucopeptide.
 It is bactericidal against sensitive organisms when adequate concentrations are reached and most effective during the stage of active multiplication.
 Inadequate concentrations may produce only bacteriostatic effects.

-Amoxicillin and clavulanate (Augmentin)
+Amoxicillin and clavulanate (Augmentin, Amoclan)

 Amoxicillin-clavulanate is a second-line agent; this drug combination treats bacteria resistant to beta-lactam antibiotics.